 (DR-haters have doubtless been searching for a better one for years.
 Good luck.)

 The 1973 estimate would have been much better had the mass of Triton not been so over-estimated at the time.
 It is now known (via Charon and Voyager 2) that the two bodies do indeed have very similar masses.
-Thus, decades later, the DR method for finding Pluto's mass (jettisoning the previous too-delicate method: via perturbations on Uranus & Neptune) has been validated.
+Thus, decades later, DR's preferred method for finding Pluto's mass has been validated.

 In 1972 the sensational Jovian-sized “Brady Planet” was proposed out of the famous Livermore Lab (Univ Calif Berkeley).
 DR was the 1st astronomer to computationally check the matter (using math he'd developed in MNRoyAstrSoc 147 pp.177-186) and publicly announce the body's non-existence: Baltimore Evening Sun (1972/5/1).
 Within a year the argument was over.

 In 1973, DR published the book Peary at the North Pole: Fact or Fiction (Luce, Wash DC), showing that the US' greatest Arctic explorer, Rob't Peary, faked his 'til-then-universally-accepted 1909/4/6-7 attainment of the North Pole.
 At pp.151-153 it was revealed for the 1st time that Peary's sole civilized companion, Matthew Henson, in his only detailed statement (Boston American 1910/7/17) of activities at the Pole camp, reported that upon arrival at the Pole camp Peary took observations of the Sun to find position and was disappointed: “his face was long and serious.
 He would not speak to me.”
 Peary suddenly for days stopped talking to his diary and to Henson, his faithful exploring companion of two decades.
-This new evidence, along with navigational analyses published by DR in the US Naval Inst Proceedings (1970 June), Dartmouth College's Polar Notes (1970 Oct), & Oslo University's Norsk Geogr Tiddskrift (1972), plus Fiction's publication of Henshaw Ward's 'til-then-establishment-suppressed discovery of the Bowdoin College navigation-math expert whom Peary secreted in his home for weeks before producing his easily fabricatible sun-shot “proofs” (Fiction p.286), convinced the great majority of reviewers that Peary's claim was dubious.
+This new evidence, along with navigational analyses published by DR in the US Naval Inst Proceedings (1970 June), Dartmouth College's Polar Notes (1970 Oct), & Oslo University's Norsk Geogr Tiddskrift (1972), plus Fiction's publication of Henshaw Ward's 'til-then-establishment-suppressed discovery of the Bowdoin College navigation-math expert whom Peary secreted in his home for weeks before producing his easily fakable sun-shot “proofs” (Fiction p.286), convinced the great majority of reviewers that Peary's claim was dubious.
 This included the prominent 4pp review in the 1975 March Annals of the Association of American Geographers 65:79-82.
-The Peary claim's present status is best understood from the 2008/1/12-13 p.1 International Herald Tribune obit for E.Hillary, excerpted at the News Notes of DIO 14 p.2, and from the 2009 New York Times Science assessment of The Polar Controversy.
+Given the fact that the New York Times was Peary's top newspaper fiscal backer from 1909 and decades after, the Peary claim's present status is best understood from the 2008/1/12-13 p.1 International Herald Tribune obit for E.Hillary, excerpted at the News Notes of DIO 14 p.2 and from the 2009 New York Times Science assessment of The Polar Controversy.

 In Fiction's final chapter, DR made the then-apparently